 - different time-stepping methods and choice of time-step

 - user interface for input-output interaction of game aspects.

 Angry Math Birds

-Let us now make our own simple version of Angry Birds using the tools we have:
+Let us now make our own simple version of Angry Birds using these examples:

 Angry Birds Space

 Angry Birds Space was launched in March 2012 with an extension to gravitational forces and corresonding more complicated trajectories and game.

 Angry Math Birds Space